collin-newman/collin-newman/README.md

 <h2>Connect with me on <a href="https://www.linkedin.com/in/collin-newman-43aa6b112/">LinkedIn!</a></h2>

-(I still code daily, I just use use azure instead of github at work now!)
+(I still code daily, I just use a VDI and a company GitHub profile now!)